Read articles about AKVIS Watercolor, photo to painting software.

 This software application and plugin is a comprehensive photo to watercolor tool that provides a list of options regarding the type of watercolor you want to apply to images.

 AKVIS Watercolor v.2.0, available both as a standalone application and a Photoshop-compatible plug-in, enables the user to experiment with a variety of watercolor effects, both pre-defined and original.

 There is no easier method that we have seen to create beautiful watercolor masterpieces without any artistic training.

 AKVIS Watercolor V.1.0, available both a plug-in and standalone, produces incredibly vivid and appealing image transformations of watercolor painting techniques.
 Even using the default settings, the software elegantly converts a standard digital image into a sophisticated watercolor rendering, with appropriate levels of detail and color.

-Best of Soft 2016 award issued by PC Magazine Russian Edition.
+We are happy to announce that AKVIS Watercolor has got Best of Soft 2016 award issued by PC Magazine Russian Edition.

 The software, available as a standalone application or Photoshop plug-in, is designed to be easy to use.
 You simply select your desired settings and then run the processing.
 You can select from a range of painting genres and styles, including styles well-suited for landscapes or portraits.
 You can select different presets for the painting style and paper color, although you can also make in-depth selections to sliders such as stroke thickness, dispersion, stroke density and much more.

-into Watercolor 1.0.
+The other way to use the Watercolor program is to start with one of the 22 Presets that AKVIS has built into Watercolor 1.0.
 With the Presets tab selected the user can slide the cursor over each possible image treatment to get a quick idea of how the image would look with that specific Preset used as the starting point.